 What is the Chinese zodiac?

 However, there are also substantial differences between the two.
-The western zodiac uses birth month as its unit for assigning signs whereas the Chinese zodiac is based on year.
-The western zodiac is tied to the constellations while the Chinese zodiac has no relation to the stars.
-Finally, the western zodiac utilizes a range of disparate symbols representing both animals, objects and humans, while the Chinese zodiac is composed entirely of animals.
+The Western zodiac uses birth month as its unit for assigning signs whereas the Chinese zodiac is based on year.

-The 12 animals of the Chinese zodiac are referred to in Chinese as 12 生肖 (shēngxiào).
+The 12 animals of the Chinese zodiac are called 生肖 (shēngxiào) in Chinese.
 These animals in their order of appearance are Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat (also translated as Ram and Sheep), Monkey, Rooster, Dog, and Pig.

 Although it originated in China, the Chinese zodiac has achieved great popularity throughout Asia, particularly in Japan, South Korea, Vietnam, the Philippines, Cambodia, and Thailand.